Snow and ice clearing update

 Motorists are reminded to observe changing weather conditions – snow covered roads, ice and visibility can be a factor in your commute.
 Prepare yourself before you head out, leave plenty of time to get to where you need to go and adapt to the changing weather.
 Stay safe out there!

-Walking and wheeling users encouraged to plan ahead.
+Walking and wheeling users are encouraged to plan ahead.
 Know your route and expect there could be unexpected delays.
 Snowfall can create other challenges during your commute – so ensure you are properly dressed before starting your journey.

 No matter your mode of travel, prepare for the trip: plan your route, leave plenty of time for travel and ensure you are properly outfitted for the winter weather (bundle up, good footwear).